RobertJansen1/OpenStack-Docs/_posts/keymanager/2024-01-05-How to create a secret with payload.md

 # How to create a secret with payload.

-The steps are roughly the same, with one exception in the command line to.
-Open creating it with payload, you will receive the same view as without the payload.
+To create a secret, run the <openstack secret store command> and specify the name of the secret and optionally the payload for the secret.

 secret store --name (name) --payload (name)

 (Leave out brackets)

 ![Source Download]({{ '/assets/images/keymanager/secret with payload.jpeg' | relative_url }})